nwoke008/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all files
+ script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp